charliezahrlie/charliezahrlie/README.md

 ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌

-°˖➴ TW : SELF HARM!!! ⭑ DON'T SCROLL IF UR SENSITIVE TO MENTIONS OF HARM/SH PLEASE!!!
+°˖➴ TW : SELF HARM AND A BIT TRAUMA DUMP??!!! ⭑ DON'T SCROLL IF UR SENSITIVE TO MENTIONS OF HARM/SH PLEASE!!!

 ⚠︎